 Erich Saide Revitalizes Skoah’s Website

 Vancouver-based lifestyle photographer Erich Saide paired up with Skoah for the revitalization of Skoah’s website.
-A facial and skin care brand, Skoah has 12 locations in Canada, with locations now in US cities such as Boston, Seattle, and Houston.
+A facial and skincare brand, Skoah has 12 locations in Canada, with locations now in US cities such as Boston, Seattle, and Houston.
 Erich had recently met Co-Founder and CEO Andrea Scott through a mutual friend.
-The timing was flawless, as she had just began looking to hire a photographer for their website refresh, as well as for an update of marketing assets.
+The timing was flawless, as she had just begun looking to hire a photographer for their website refresh, as well as for an update of marketing assets.
 The pair worked closely with Iamota, a design-led digital agency with a focus on e-commerce.
 Iamota handled the majority of preproduction, coming up with shot lists, concepts, and implementation strategies for the creation of images for specific areas of the website.
 The talent was booked through Skoah, so Erich’s team was able to ease their way through the beginning stages of the project.

 “The shoot was a great collaboration between the Skoah team and our own.
 We set up my studio to create an environment similar to the brand.
 Everything was shot with available window light and bounce/fill cards while shooting tethered, so the clients could critique lighting and images as the shoot progressed, capturing or exceeding what they required.”